-The residential property on which the owner permanently resides
+"Primary Property" means the residential property on which the owner permanently resides.

 "Public Benefits Organization" means-

 An organization conducting specified public benefit activities listed in item 1 (welfare and humanitarian), item 2 (health care) and item 4 (education and development) of part 1 of the Ninth Schedule to the Income Tax Act and registered for tax reductions because of those activities.